matthewscharles/instrument-maker/documentation/manual/imkits.md

 ## Initial setup

+### Cloning the Raspberry Pi disk image

+Transfer the master SD card to a .img file, using these instructions:

+Insert the SD card into a mac, and open a terminal window

+Type `$ diskutil list`

+Look for the name of the SD card (it should be `/dev/disk2` or `/dev/disk3`).
+Enter the following, changing the name of `disk2` if necessary

+`$ sudo dd if=/dev/disk2 of= ~/Desktop/pi.img bs=1m`

+*This can take up to roughly two and a half hours, and does not show a progress bar!*

-Load Balena Etcher to flash an SD card.
+Load [Balena Etcher](https://www.balena.io/etcher/) to flash a new SD card.
 The SD card must be 32GB or larger.

+### Changing the hostname

 Once the prepared SD card is inserted, plug the Raspberry Pi into a keyboard, mouse, and monitor to set it up.